-Sodium hydroxide - Wikipedia Sodium hydroxide, also known as lye and caustic soda, [1][2] is an inorganic compound with the formula NaOH It is a white solid ionic compound consisting of sodium cations Na+ and hydroxide anions OH−
+Sodium hydroxide - Wikipedia Sodium hydroxide, also known as caustic soda and, more generically, as lye, [1][2] is an inorganic compound with the formula NaOH It is a white solid ionic compound consisting of sodium cations Na+ and hydroxide anions OH− As a strong nucleophile, it is frequently used in SN2 reactions

 Sodium Hydroxide | NaOH | CID 14798 - PubChem Sodium hydroxide is very corrosive It is generally used as a solid or a 50% solution Other common names include caustic soda and lye Sodium hydroxide is used to manufacture soaps, rayon, paper, explosives, dyestuffs, and petroleum products